idimitriadis0/TranslateOnLinux/docs/index.md

 [SoftMaker FreeOffice](http://www.freeoffice.com/)

-The free version of the SoftMaker Office.
+The free version of SoftMaker Office.

 [OnlyOffice](https://www.onlyoffice.com/)

 Has good looks and potential.
 Works both offline and in the Cloud.
 Bosts 100% compatibility with MS Office formats.
+It does not currently include dynamic counting of words.
+See [here](https://github.com/ONLYOFFICE/DesktopEditors/issues/166).

 [Google Docs](https://www.google.com/docs/about/)/[Google Drive](https://drive.google.com) (online)